 Workers’ compensation coverage is intended to provide injured workers with the benefits they need to make up for lost wages and pay medical expenses, however the employer and the insurance company will often try to minimize their costs at the expense of the injured worker.

-The workplace injury attorneys at Edelman & Thompson are committed to helping injured workers seek the benefits they deserve.
+Each Kansas City workers’ compensation attorney at Edelman & Thompson is committed to helping injured workers seek the benefits they deserve.
 We fight to make sure that employers and their insurers remain honest and pay workers what they deserve when they are hurt on the job.

 Our firm has five office locations in the Kansas City metropolitan area.
 Call us or contact us online now to set up a free consultation with an experienced work injury lawyer.